collective/Products.UserAndGroupSelectionWidget/README.txt

 --------------------

-Thanks to panjunyong (panjy at zopen.cn) for his work on ATMemberSelectWidget, which was the base for idea (and some parts of thre code) of this Widget.
+Thanks to panjunyong (panjy at zopen.cn) for his work on ATMemberSelectWidget, which was the base for idea (and some parts of the code) of this Widget.

 Authors:

 - Robert Niederreiter <robertn@bluedynamics.com>,
 - Jens Klein <jens@bluedynamics.com>,

-Copyright (C) 2006-2007 BlueDynamics Alliance, Innsbruck, Austria
+Copyright (C) 2007 BlueDynamics Alliance, Klein & Partner KEG, Austria

 This code was made for BKS Chur Project:
 Communication-Platform/Intranet/e-learning.